nfrechette/acl/docs/fight_scene_performance.md

 # ACL

 Statistics for ACL are being generated with a custom integration into Unreal **4.15**.
-The variant profiled uses uniform sampling with variable bit rate and range reduction enabled.
+The variant profiled uses uniform sampling with the default compression settings recommended (variable bit rate and range reduction enabled).
 Every clip uses an error threshold of **0.01cm (0.1mm)**.
 The max error is the error reported by Unreal from their own error metric.

 | ACL v0.8              | Trooper 1 | Trooper 2 | Trooper 3 | Trooper 4 | Main Trooper | Total    |
 | --------------------- | --------- | --------- | --------- | --------- | ------------ | -------- |